Mission and Objectives

 - Build consensus on key issues facing students, faculty, researchers, funders, journals, and other key partners to be more transparent in the social sciences;

-- Improve our understanding of the problem and build evidence on solutions for increased transparency through long-term study of researcher practices;
+- Improve our understanding of the problem and build evidence for solutions for increased transparency through long-term study of researcher practices;

-- Increase supply of and access to tools and resources for research transparency, which is a necessary precursor for widespread adoption of best practices across the research community;
+- Increase supply of and access to tools and resources for research transparency, which are necessary precursors for widespread adoption of best practices across the research community;

 - Deliver coursework and change research practices at scale by harnessing the BITSS network of students, academic faculty, and researchers (a “push” mechanism); and